dxw/contracts/agreements/general-cyber.md

            justify the opinion that its conduct is inconsistent with it having the intention or ability to give effect to the terms of this agreement;

+        2. the other party's staff engage in a course of conduct which is threatening, abusive, amounts to harassment or otherwise threatens the wellbeing of the terminating party's staff;

-        2. the other party suspends, or threatens to suspend, payment of its debts or is unable to pay its debts as they fall due, admits inability to pay its debts, or enters into an arrangement with creditors;
+        3. the other party suspends, or threatens to suspend, payment of its debts or is unable to pay its debts as they fall due, admits inability to pay its debts, or enters into an arrangement with creditors;

-        3. a petition is filed to wind up the other party or an administrator is appointed.
+        4. a petition is filed to wind up the other party or an administrator is appointed.

     4. If dxw cyber terminates this agreement, we will provide you with a summary of your account with us.
 We will refund any fees paid for work we have not yet delivered, and you will pay any fees due for Work delivered but not yet paid.

-    5. If you terminate this agreement, you forfeit any fees we have invoiced for work agreed but not yet delivered.
+    5. If you terminate this agreement, you forfeit any fees we have invoiced for work agreed but not yet delivered, including any deposit you have paid.

     6. Where the Order Summary states that the Work has an end date, the agreement will terminate 90 days after the Work has been completed unless it is extended, in which case dxw cyber will provide a new Order Summary.